MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # What's new in Release 8 (WORK IN PROGRESS) [latest stable release here](https://github.com/MiloMindbender/UE4VirtualProduction/releases)

 * ActorTransformTelemetry replaces ALL the other telemetry sending blueprints.
-It will send the transform of ANY actor you put in it's TelemetryActors list.
-TelemetryViewer expects a fixed-size message so in ActorTransformTelemetry be sure Max Trackers matches the number of trackers you have setup TelemetryViewer to receive or you may get corrupted results.
+Sends telemetry on ANY actor in it's TelemetryActors list.
+TelemetryViewer expects a fixed-size message so in ActorTransformTelemetry be sure Max Trackers matches the number of trackers for the TelemetryViewer setup file you are using or you may get corrupted results.
-* ActorTransformTelemetry is set to run "post physics" so it should output the current transform after all other updates and physics are complete.
+* ActorTransformTelemetry runs "post physics tick" it should output data after all other processing is done on actors.
-* See the readme file in the TelemetryViewer directory for more information
+* TelemetryViewer has a [readme file](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/TelemetryViewer/README.md)with more details.
-* The "Telemetry Order" field in the tracker actors has been removed as it's no longer needed.
+* Removed "Telemetry Order" in the tracker actors, no longer needed.
-* In models, the mattes for desk, floor and wall had some minor errors that might have caused them not to change size when height, width...etc were adjusted.
-WallFloorGreenScreen is obsolete and shouldn't be used.
+* Renamed DelayedOutput to just Output in MotionControllerTracker for consistancy with LiveLinkTracker
+* Added Intel Realsense tracker type for software from Rassi Engineering
-* The tracker actors set the mesh for the tracker in the bluepring.
-More efficient when there are more tracker types.
+* Tracker actors set the tracker mesh more efficiently now and can handle any number of meshes.
+* LiveLinkTracker has an offset for use with relative trackers, leave all zeros for everything else (like VIVE)
+* Trackers have a [readme file](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/Tracking.md) with more information.
+* Fixed desk, floor and wall matte actors so the size parameters work right.
+* Autorig no longer displays a vive puck at the top.
+This is unnessary because the trackers draw the tracker mesh.
-* Autorig now sizes the rig to match entered measurements, polls re-colored to match unreal axis conventions, Variables now in "rig Measurements" and "rig adjustments"
+* Autorig sizes it's rods to the exact rig measurements you enter.
+Rods were re-colored to match unreal conventions for x, y, zeros
-* Added a tracker category for Intel Realsense from Rassi Engineering
-* More efficent switching of tracker meshes and visibility in LiveLinkTracker and MotionControllerTracker
-* Changed DelayedOutput to just Output in MotionControllerTracker for consistancy with LiveLinkTracker
+* Renamed Autorig "entrance pupil" transform to "output" for consistancy with other rigs.
-* The tracker mesh was removed from autorig.
-The LiveLink or other tracker actor displays this mesh already, so doing it in autorig was just confusing.
-* Added "Thinaxis" object to make it easier to see where the origin of a tracker is.
-Just attach to tracker.
+* Added ThinAxis object, makes it easier to see the orign of some objects, just attach it.
-* vive controller buttons work when in livelink, unreal window needs to have focus
+* Vive controller buttons work when using livelink.
+They still need to be mapped in the Vive control panel and the Unreal 3d window has to have focus.
-* Change autorig entrance pupil node to "output" for consistancy
 * Added RecordMeasurements a way to measure your studio using the VIVE controllers/trackers
 * Added MeasurementMarker actor, displays an axis marker and current position, used by RecordMeasurements
-* Added Relative offsets to live link tracker
+* RecordMeasurements has a [readme file](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/RecordMeasurements.md) for more details.

 # TODO